fernando-mc/fernandomc.com/content/reading-list.md

 - Words Are My Matter
 - A Crown of Swords
-- We Were Eight Years in Powers
+- We Were Eight Years in Power
-- Recursion
+- The Poppy War

 **Read in 2020**